ic-association/nns-proposals/README.md

 Neuron holders submit proposals via the NNS UI or the `dfx` [command line interface](https://sdk.dfinity.org/docs/index.html).

-_To increase community transparancy, this repo contains details of most proposals that the DFINITY foundation makes.
+_To increase community transparancy, this repo contains details of proposals made by the DFINITY foundation.
 This is not where proposals are submitted and the contents of this repository does not directly impact the NNS._

 # Table of Contents
 1. [Resources](#resources)